Soetomo: Biography

 He was born in East Java, and went on to study medicine.
-While still studying, he was one of three founders of the Budi Utomo Javanese nationalist organisation.
+While still studying, he was one of three founders of the Boedi Oetomo Javanese nationalist organisation.
 From 1919 to 1923, studied medicine at Amsterdam University and later married a Dutch woman.
 After returning from the Netherlands, he worked as a doctor in Sumatra and Surabaya.
 He also established a number of "study clubs" to raise awareness of nationalism.
 In 1935, he was one of the founders of Parindra, and led it until his death.
 After his death he was named a National Hero of Indonesia.